Particular/docs.particular.net/nservicebus/msmq/scalability-and-ha/sender-side-distribution.md

 NServiceBus endpoints using the MSMQ transport are unable to use the competing consumers pattern to scale out by adding additional worker instances.
 Sender-side distribution is a method of scaling out an NServiceBus endpoint using the MSMQ transport, without relying on a centralized [distributor](/nservicebus/scalability-and-ha/distributor/) assigning messages to available workers.

-NOTE: Sender-side distribution is available in NServiceBus Versions 6 and above.

 When using sender-side distribution:

  * Multiple endpoint instances (deployed to different servers) are capable of processing a message that requires scaled-out processing.
  * A client sending a message is aware of all the endpoint instances that can process the message.
  * The client sends the message to a worker endpoint instance based on round-robin distribution, or a custom distribution strategy.

 Using sender-side distribution requires two parts.
 The first part maps message types to logical endpoints, and occurs in code.
 The second part maps logical endpoints to physical endpoint instances running on a specific machine.